sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 Early in the pilot we spoke with the SSC Accessibility, Accommodation and Adaptive Computer Technology (AAACT) team who were working on their own pilot for sharing accessibility assessments in ACR format across the GC.
 We agreed that our pilot (the accessibility assessment part) could also lead into theirs since our timelines did not overlap and they would be launching after the end of our pilot.
-They are now planning to use GCXchange for sharing and collaboration instead of building their own solution.
+They are now planning to use GCxchange for sharing and collaboration instead of building their own solution.

 Another team that we connected with at the end of our pilot was the GC Data Community team from CSPS.
 They were tasked with implementing Mission 4.3 from the [2023–2026 Data Strategy for the Federal Public Service](https://www.canada.ca/en/treasury-board-secretariat/corporate/reports/2023-2026-data-strategy.html#toc-7.4), where our pilot was featured.